kalebbennaveed/kalebbennaveed.github.io/index.md

      at the
      <a href="https://www.ri.cmu.edu/" target="_blank">Robotics Institute, Carnegie Mellon University</a>,
      on learning-based trajectory planning using reinforcement learning, and with
      <a href="https://www.ri.cmu.edu/ri-faculty/sebastian-scherer/" target="_blank">Dr. Sebastian Scherer</a> on autonomy algorithms for reconnaissance missions.
-I have previously studied at The Hong Kong Polytechnic University and the University of Cambridge.</p>
+I have previously studied at The Hong Kong Polytechnic University and the University of Cambridge.
+I have also been a
+     <a href="https://riss.ri.cmu.edu/" target="_blank">Robotics Institute Summer Scholar (RISS)</a>  in 2020 and 2021</p>
   </div>

   <div class="bio-photo">